 Why Multiport Valves Are Essential for DE Filters

-If your pool uses a DE (diatomaceous earth) filter, a Multiport Valve Side Mount is a recommended addition.
-This valve enhances the filter’s performance by offering multiple settings for different maintenance needs:
+If your pool uses a DE (diatomaceous earth) filter, a Multiport Valve Side Mount is a highly recommended addition.
+This valve enhances performance by offering multiple settings:

 -